hatcherfang/WebDev/SSL/README.md

 ## Run command "openssl version"
 - OpenSSL 1.0.1e-fips 11 Feb 2013
+## Use intermediate certificate to configure apache server
-## We use openssl to create rootCA and then create intermediate certificate,then we use intermediate certificate to configure our apache server.
+(We use openssl to create rootCA and then create intermediate certificate,then we use intermediate certificate to configure our apache server.)
 1. Create root CA "ca.key, ca.crt"
 - RSA private key to produce ca.key(RSA Key Length: 2048).
 Use des3 to encrypt the ca.key again, we need to input a string as pass phrase
 `openssl genrsa -des3 -out ca.key 2048`